 Fireworks in a natural geographic basin make things really go boom

-The Atami Fireworks Display is a fireworks festival held regularly throughout the year, not only in summer, and is renowned throughout Japan.
+The Atami Fireworks Festival is held regularly throughout the year, not only in summer, and is renowned throughout Japan.
 The town's natural geography amplifies the drama of the displays.

 - The climax of the event, which is called “Niagara Falls in the Sky"